 |Isadora Duncan dancing barefoot in the Temple of Athena, Athens (Greece) 1919||Puela Lunaris dancing barefoot in the Temple of Isthar, Babylon (Iraq) 1999|

 Barefoot Flamenco is not a technique, but a way of interpreting Flamenco dance.
 Dancing with shoes or dancing barefoot is a choice each dancer will make.
 When I dance Flamenco barefoot I use all the traditional Flamenco dance vocabulary, except for the heavy-duty footwork, which is not traditional, but theatrical.

-My inspiration comes from a long standing tradition of barefoot Spanish dancing that is documented all the way back to the times of the Roman Empire.
+Yes, in Spain, we have a long standing tradition of barefoot Spanish dancing that is documented all the way back to the times of the Roman Empire.